msdeep14/getAheadWithMe/csa/csa-interview.md

 ### Behavioral Questions
 Apart from technical questions, you should prepare for behavioral questions on how you'll handle or react on different kind of situations.

+### Tips and Suggestions
+* I combined multiple topics in above list of topics.
+In interviews, generally you're evaluated on how well you understand the system and not just memorizing the definitions.